 And here is lazy writing that takes no real interest in the character beyond one-dimensional surface traits:

-Writing a talking dog badly is disappointing; writing a human being badly is much worse than disappointing.
-Stereotypical dialogue represents bad writing.
-Not only does it make your characters one-dimensional, it’s also offensive to whomever your character resembles.
-If you’re going to be writing your characters from a careless surface take on them, you might reconsider whether you want to write them at all.
+Simply put, stereotyped dialogue is bad writing.
+Not only does it make your characters one-dimensional, it’s also offensive to whomever your characters resemble.
+If you’re going to be writing your characters from a careless, surface-level take, you might reconsider whether you want to write them at all.

 What to do about this?
-The safest way to avoid stereotyping is to preference writing identities that you personally know intimately.
-If your writing takes you beyond those identities, then do your research: seek out, and truly work to internalize, a diverse array of input from people whose identities resemble those you’re considering writing about.
+The safest way to avoid stereotyping is to write using identities that you know both personally and intimately.
+If your writing takes you beyond those identities, then do your research: seek out, and truly work to internalize, a diverse array of input from people whose identities resemble those you’d like to write about.

 4. DON’T Get Discouraged